Animal Care Committee Policies and Procedures Manual

 3.2.
 ACC Meeting Agendas & Minutes:

 Agendas and minutes are posted and archived which are available to all members in a shared location.
-Approved meeting minutes are sent to the GM.
+Approved meeting minutes are sent to the DG.

 3.3.
 Animal Use Protocol (AUP) Form: